markhovchain/pythonchallenge/README.md

 # Python Challenge Solutions

-These are my solutions to the [Python Challenge](http://www.pythonchallenge.com)
+*SPOILER ALERT* These are my solutions to the [Python Challenge](http://www.pythonchallenge.com)

+## Dependencies

-Some of this relies on Python 3.
+Some solutions rely on Python 3.

+Level 7 uses the pypng module:

+    $ pip install pypng